-Management of the Company's temporary and permanent staffing operations is coordinated from its headquarters facilities in Menlo Park and Pleasanton, California.
+Management of the Company's staffing operations is coordinated from its headquarters facilities in Menlo Park and Pleasanton, California.
 The Company's headquarters provides support and centralized services to its offices in the administrative, marketing, public relations, accounting, training and legal areas, particularly as it relates to the standardization of the operating procedures of its offices.
-The Company conducts its temporary and permanent staffing services operations through more than 325 offices in 43 states, the District of Columbia and ten foreign countries.
+The Company conducts its staffing services operations through more than 330 offices in 42 states, the District of Columbia and ten foreign countries.
 Office managers are responsible for most activities of their offices, including sales, local advertising and marketing and recruitment.

 The day-to-day operations of Protiviti are managed by a committee consisting of key operating personnel, with operational and administrative support provided by individuals located in Pleasanton and Menlo Park, California.
-Protiviti has more than 30 offices in 20 states and six foreign countries.
+Protiviti has more than 35 offices in 20 states and eight foreign countries.